djalbat/reaction-with-style/README.md

 `;
 ```

-Or, if you want to do more than extend its styles, extending its functionality too, yoiu can do so:
+If you want to do extend a component's functionality as well as its style, you can do so:

 ```js
 class MainButton extends Button {